Help protect the places we love, the values we share

 • updates on the decisions that impact our environment

 • resources to help you create a cleaner, greener future

 By facilitating the transportation of dirty tar sands fuels, Keystone would add 27.4 million metric tons of global warming pollution to our atmosphere per year.
 President Trump's executive order advancing the Keystone XL pipeline is definitely a step in the wrong direction.
 READ MORE.

-Davis— The City Council fully enacted a citywide ban on single-use plastic bags in a unanimous consent vote.
-The ban, initially approved on October 8, had to be confirmed at a second reading to take effect per the city’s standard legislative procedure.
-Plastic shopping bags will be phased out in Davis starting July 1, 2014.
-With Davis, 88 California cities and counties have banned now plastic bags, only 12 away from 100.
+Truckee— The Town Council fully enacted a citywide ban on single-use plastic bags in a unanimous consent vote.
+The ban, initially approved on November 18, had to be confirmed at a second reading to take effect per the city’s standard legislative procedure.
+Plastic shopping bags will be phased out in Truckee starting June 1, 2014.
+With Truckee, 89 California cities and counties have banned now plastic bags, only 11 away from 100.
 One in three Californians live somewhere with a plastic bag ban in effect or coming into effect.